 If you’re pregnant or nursing – check with a doctor before use.
 While I try my best to make sure the information on this site is correct, it’s up to the individual reader to research an herb thoroughly before use and always check with a medical professional if you have any questions.

-If you enjoyed learning how to make violet leaf balm, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once or twice per month.
+If you enjoyed learning how to make violet leaf balm, be sure to sign up for my newsletter to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, about twice per month.
 (No spam ever, unsubscribe at any time.)

 If you like the projects on my site, you’ll love my book – 101 Easy Homemade Products for Your Skin, Health & Home!